No matter how far you go in your career, your rights as an employee can still be violated.

 Recently, a top U.S. doctor who was recruited by a major West Virginia medical school to start a bone marrow transplant program for children says she was illegally fired for pointing out safety concerns that could affect patients.

-In May, Dr. Lubna Mehyar filed a wrongful termination lawsuit in Monongalia County Circuit Court against the West Virginia University Medicine Corporation and the WVU board of governors.
+In May, the doctor filed a wrongful termination lawsuit in Monongalia County Circuit Court against the West Virginia University Medicine Corporation and the WVU board of governors.

 The suit claims that she was fired from her job at WVU Medicine Children’s Hospital and WVUSOM in 2018 after months of discrimination and retaliation.

-Dr. Mehyar — a respected pediatric hematology, oncology, and bone marrow transplant physician — said she reported her patient care concerns to the chief doctor and chair of the university department of pediatrics.
+A respected pediatric hematology, oncology, and bone marrow transplant physician — the doctor said she reported her patient care concerns to the chief doctor and chair of the university department of pediatrics.

 In May of 2020, she sent a detailed email to the chair outlining where she felt patients were at risk, according to the lawsuit.

-About 20 days later, Dr. Mehyar alleges that she was fired by the chief and chair.
-The duo claimed that Dr. Mehyar was overqualified for the job, according to court documents, and that if she didn't find another job, the legal team would "take care of it."
+About 20 days later, the doctor alleges that she was fired by the chief and chair.
+The duo claimed that the doctor was overqualified for the job, according to court documents, and that if she didn’t find another job, the legal team would “take care of it.”

 Illegal firings happen in every field

-Like many people who have been wrongfully terminated, management and supervisors yanked her around for a bit before finally dropping the hammer.
+Like many people who have been wrongfully terminated, management and supervisors yanked the doctor around for a bit before finally dropping the hammer.
 People who are wrongfully terminated often endure months, or years, of workplace bullying, illegitimate write-ups, false accusations, and overly strict discipline before being fired.

-The lawsuit states that the patient safety concerns Dr. Mehyar shared with her superiors in May included opioid prescriptions, inconsistent diagnoses, improper patient management, and a lack of communication so severe it impacted patient care.
+The lawsuit states that the patient safety concerns the doctor shared with her superiors in May included opioid prescriptions, inconsistent diagnoses, improper patient management, and a lack of communication so severe it impacted patient care.

-After being let go, Dr. Mehyar felt confused — she didn't understand why she was being let go.
-Dr. Mehyar was allegedly told that she was fired for lying about improper patient care.
+After being let go, the doctor felt confused — she didn’t understand why she was being let go.
+She was allegedly told that she was fired for lying about improper patient care.

-Then in June, the decision to fire Dr. Mehyar was retracted, according to the lawsuit, with a condition.
-Dr. Mehyar allegedly had three months to "try and work" with one of the people who accused her of lying.
+Then in June, the decision to fire her was retracted, according to the lawsuit, with a condition.
+The doctor allegedly had three months to “try and work” with one of the people who accused her of lying.

 She was fired in October.